 Storage

 In Kubernetes, using storage in the right way is well-facilitated by the API.
 However, unless you are running in a major public cloud, that API may not be hooked up to anything.
-This frequently sends users down a rabbit hole of researching all the various options for storage backends for their platform, for Kubernetes, and for their workloads.
 There are a lot of options out there, and it can be fairly bewildering.

-For Talos, we try to limit the options somewhat to make the decision-making easier.
+For Talos, we have some recommendations to make the decision easier.

 Public Cloud